 Fighting is not tolerated, and any incident involving physical force is a Serious Offense.
 Threats of violence will be taken seriously.
-These are to be reported to administration immediately and may be subject to disciplinary action and possible police intervention.
+Threats are to be reported to administration immediately and individual making the threat may be subject to disciplinary action and possible police intervention.